maptv/decalendar/docs/decalendar.md

-# Decalendar and Declock
+# `Decalendar` and `Declock`

 ## Summary {#sec-summary}

 `Decalendar` is a calendar system that aims to first peacefully co-exist with, but then ultimately replace the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar).
 Similarly, `Declock` is a timekeeping system designed to replace [standard time](https://en.wikipedia.org/wiki/Standard_time).
 Both system use days as their base unit and derive other units from days using prefixes inspired by the metric system.
 To create the necessary calendar and time units, `Decalendar` groups days together, while `Declock` divides days up.

-## Basics {#sec-basics}
+## Basic concepts {#sec-basics}

-### Fractions analogy
+### Fractions analogy {#sec-frac}

 In the simplest terms, `Decalendar` counts fractions of a year, while Declock counts fractions of a day.
 The denominator for `Decalendar` is the number of days in the year, while for `Declock` the denominator is $10^x$, where $x$ is the number of digits in the numerator.
 In both systems, only the numerator, not the denominator, is provided.
 In the context of` Decalendar`, the numerator is the days that have passed in the year, while in the context of` Declock`, the numerator is the parts of the day that have passed.

 To avoid any confusion between the two, we can say "`Day 5`" to mean the date when 5 days have passed this year or `Day 0` to mean the first day of the year (`doty`).
 This is like the use of the term "day zero" in other contexts, such as epidemiology.
 The analogous term for times is `Dot`.
 The word `Dot` conveys that at its core `Declock` is a system built on fractional days expressed as decimal numbers.
 The 5 in `Dot 5` can be thought of as a number after a decimal (0.5) or a numerator (⁵/₁₀), either way it means noon, the time when half the day has passed.

+### Implied duration {#sec-duration}

 The analogy to decimals or fractions is important, because it explains why adding a zero at the end a time does not change the time,  only the implied duration.
 Providing only a single digit for a `Declock` time indicates that the duration is expected to be 10% of the day.
 Every additional digit we add decreases the implied duration 10-fold.
+Essentially, the higher the precision, the lower the implied duration.
 For example, `Dot 5` and `Dot 50` both mean noon, but `Dot 5` implies that the duration will be an interval starting at `Dot 5` and ending before `Dot 6`, whereas the interval represented by `Dot 50` ends before `Dot 51`.

-### Context clues
+### Context clues {#sec-context}

 Not saying "`Day`" or "`Dot`" in general is acceptable, because it is convenient and often the numbers make perfect sense in context.
 If someone says "let's have lunch at 5", it is clear that they are referring to noon (`Dot 5`) and not the sixth `doty` (`Day 5`).
 Also, the number itself may provide a clue.
 Numbers greater than 365 could still be a `doty` date, but such dates would be in an upcoming year, not the current year.
 The meaning of such dates depends on whether the current year is a common year (n=365) or a leap year (n=366).
 Saying "500" could mean `Day 134` (if n=366) or `Day 135` (if n=365) of the subsequent year, but it would most likely mean noon (`Dot 500`).